“Mission: Possible” focuses on our volunteers, without whom our mission of creating a hunger-free community would be impossible!

 Hi!
 I’m Muriel, I am French and I am 33 years old.
 I have been living in the Bay Area for the last two years.
 I love eating and salsa dancing.

-How did you first hear about Second Harvest Food Bank?
+How did you first hear about Second Harvest?

 The first time I heard about Second Harvest was when I made a food donation using a Second Harvest barrel at a Safeway in Palo Alto.

-What inspired you to volunteer at Second Harvest Food Bank?
+What inspired you to volunteer at Second Harvest?

 In November, I was waiting for my work permit.
 Since I couldn’t work at the time, I decided to look for volunteering opportunities.
 I saw an ad on Volunteer Match for my current volunteer role and I applied.
 It is my first time volunteering even though I have been a long-time donor to nonprofits.
 In France, I donate to many organizations such as Action Contre La Faim, Medecins du Monde, Croix Rouge, AIDS and Emmaus.
 Together with my husband, we donate to approximately 10 organizations.